pure-chance/pure-chance/README.md

 # Welcome

 Hello, I'm Chance.
-I do statistics, linguistics, and computer science—sometimes it even works.
+I do statistics, linguistics, and computer science—sometimes it even works!